The Summer Start Advantage

 - The deadline to apply for the Summer Start program is April 15.

 - You will apply using the J.D. application on the LSAC website.
-Question 1 of the application asks whether you are applying for the "Fall Session" or "Summer Session."
+The first question of the application asks whether you are applying for the "Fall Session" or "Summer Session."
 Please mark "Summer Session."

 - Your choice of session is not binding until March 15.
 If you want to change your selection, you must inform the Admissions Office by that date.